AI Content Creation vs. Manual for Social Media Agencies

 Making the decision.

-If you’re an agency owner evaluating AI content creation, here’s the framework:
+If you’re an agency owner evaluating an AI production layer, here’s the framework:

-- Content creation is your biggest line-item labor cost
+- Content creation is eating your writers’, designers’, and strategists’ capacity

 - Your clients need consistent, on-brand posting (not avant-garde creative)